-Expanded Development of 2,3 ROW Any Structure and/or Equipment
+Expanded Development of Long- 2,3 ROW Any Structure and/or

-Inspection Long-Term Failure
+Inspection Term Infrared, Equipment

-Capacity Infrared, LiDAR,
+Capacity LiDAR, Oblique Failure

-Oblique

-Photography,
+Photography, High-

-High Definition

-Video and/or
+Definition Video

-Corona Camera
+and/or Corona Camera

 Inspection

 Service Contract

-Strategy Description: Long-term infrared and corona inspection contracts are on schedule to be developed by December 31, 2021.
+Strategy Description: Multi-year infrared and corona inspection contracts are on schedule to be developed by December 31, 2022.
 These contracts will ensure a reliable base of resources capable of augmenting existing inspection capabilities.
 Specialized IR and ultraviolet/Corona cameras are either hand-held or mounted to helicopters and the COTP ROW is flown.
 Special imagery attention is paid to splices, conductor connection and attachment points and insulators.
 The IR scan detects temperature differences and heat signatures of components, which may indicate problems (not visible to the naked eye) that could result in component or conductor failure.
 The Corona scan detects the degree of electric discharge or 'leakage' due to the ionization of air surrounding high voltage electric components, which, if substantial enough, could result in an arc flash or mechanical component failure.
 In addition, a high-definition camera takes pictures of anomalies found for review.
-A corrective action plan is developed for anomalies and integrated with any identified repair or replacement need.
+A corrective action plan is developed for anomalies and integrated with any identified repair or replacement needs.